-By Julia Warth, Assistant Director of Policy and Government Relations
+By Julia Warth, Director of Policy and Research

 The recent investments and changes made to the K-12 funding system in response to the Washington State Supreme Court McCleary ruling will have long-lasting impacts on our education system.
 While progress has been made to adequately fund basic education, more work remains to ensure that we equitably fund basic education.
 League of Education Voters is committed to working with districts and partners to continue to move towards an education system that is funded to provide every student what they need to succeed.

 We will be providing a number of resources and series of analyses that will highlight some of the remaining opportunities and work ahead looking towards the 2021 legislative session.
 These include:

 - A series of maps that illustrate the impact of House Bill 2242 (2017 legislative session) and Senate Bill 6362 (2018 legislative session) across the state, and the inequities that remain;

 - A brief on the choices facing districts and the new investments in teacher salaries;

 - An analysis of the continued challenges in special education funding in preparation for the 2019 session; and

 - A broader analysis of the impact of HB 2242 and SB 6362 and solutions to explore to address challenges created by regionalization factor and the two-tiered local levy structure, and how we can better target resources to students who have been systemically and historically underserved.

 Our work will be guided by our goal to create a funding system that:

 - Directs investments based on student need.
 Any changes to the funding system should drive resources to districts based on the needs of their student populations.